-We believe the fate of humanity will be decided at the frontier of technological innovation.
+We believe that the fate of humanity will be decided at the frontier of technological innovation.

 We will either see technology lead to a more free, open, and fair society or reinforce a global regime of centralized control, surveillance, and oppression.
 Our fear is that without a global, conscious, and concerted effort, the outlook is incredibly bleak.